bradwestfall/ReptileForms/README.md

 var form = new ReptileForm();

 form.customValidation('validateTerms', function(formField) {
-	...
+	// Notice that the first parameter we will give you (formField) is a jQuery
+	// object referencing the .field node of your custom field.
 });
 ```
-> Notice that the first parameter we will give you (formField) is a jQuery object referencing the `.field` node of your custom field.